mohammed-shakir/h3-spatial-cache/docs/SCENARIOS.md

 #### Step by step for Kafka invalidation

 1. **Event consumption**
    - Consumer receives a JSON event, it can be:
      - **WireEvent with explicit keys**: Event already knows exact cache keys.
      - **Spatial event**: Event has geometry/bbox; middleware has to re-map it to H3.

 2. **Determine affected H3 cells**

    For spatial events, map the bbox or polygon to H3 cells and build the cache key prefixes for those cells.

-3. **Delete Redis keys**
+3. **Delete Redis keys (cache + index)**

-    For each affected cell, run `DEL` to remove cache entries.
-Reset hotness for those cells so they don’t look artificially hot.
+   For each affected cell and each configured resolution:
+   - build the base cache key using the standard `<layer:res:cell:filters...>` format,
+   - delete any corresponding **cell cache entries**,
+   - delete any corresponding **cell index entries** (`idx:` keys).
+     Hotness for those cells is reset so they no longer appear hot after data changes.

 4. **Update "invalidated-at" timestamps**

-    Internally, it keeps track of the latest invalidation time per layer or region.
+   Internally, it keeps track of the latest invalidation time per layer.
+The feature store itself does not carry per-entry timestamps; instead, the cache engine uses the layer’s “invalidated-at” timestamp together with Redis TTLs to decide whether it is safe to serve from cache when “serve only if fresh” is enabled.
-    The pattern is that a cache entry has a timestamp in its SC1 header, while the middleware knows the last invalidation time for each layer.
-If the cache timestamp is earlier than the last invalidation time, the entry is considered stale.

 5. **Next time a query hits that area**

-    Even if a key survived, it’s treated as stale and refetched.
-    Fresh result is cached with a new timestamp and TTL.
+   Even if some Redis entries survive, they may be treated as stale depending on the layer’s invalidation time and freshness settings.
+Fresh results are fetched and cached again with new TTLs as needed.

 #### How to test Kafka invalidation